m-e-h/flagship-library/README.md

 ### Footer Widgets

 Footer widgets are a common design pattern in both our themes and many other WordPress themes on the market.
 There's not a whole lot to this extension, it just streamlines the method of registering footer widget sidebars.
-If you'd like to use it, add support for the flagship-footer-widgets in your theme and include a number to represent the number of footer widgets you'd like to register.
+If you'd like to use it, add support for Flagship footer widgets in your theme and include a number to represent the number of footer widget areas you'd like to register.

 `add_theme_support( 'flagship-footer-widgets', 3 );`